UKATA Asbestos Awareness Course

 What is required to pass the UKATA Asbestos Awareness Course?

-Delegates will need to successfully take a multiple-choice test to pass this course.
+You will need to take a multiple-choice test to pass this course successfully.